MahsaMRM/ACAI/README.md

 # ACAI
-a repository for adding the symbols and fonts work with acai source code
+A repository to train the symbols and fonts pixel images with acai source code

-<h4>1) set up the virtualenv:</h4>
+<h4>1) Set up the virtualenv:</h4>

 <p>Running on GPU: